nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 # Working with Git Notes
 Smart Git supports the [git notes](../GitConcepts/GitNotes.md) feature available in Git, which allows metadata to be associated with a commit.

-Multiple notes can be associated with a commit by creating separate categories for each type of note.
+If required, Multiple notes can be associated with a commit by creating separate categories for each type of note.

-**TODO - Check naming with Marc - I've used the terminology Category vs 'Authorship' on the SG UI?
-Is there a reason why SG would call the notes refs categories 'Authorships'?
-**TODO - Confirm with Marc that the default 'commits' note category has been renamed to `Notes` on the UI (makes sense)

 SmartGit's Git supports the following notes features:
 - The ability to add and remove notes through the UI
 - The ability to add new categories of note [through configuration](../Integrations/Notes.md)